-ELK GROVE VILLAGE, IL—OMET Americas and consortium of flexographic printers and suppliers—Rossini, RotoMetrics, SPGprints and Vetaphone—recently made a donation of $5,000 to the Illinois State University Department of Technology.
+ELK GROVE VILLAGE, IL—OMET Americas and a consortium of flexographic printers and suppliers—Rossini, RotoMetrics, SPGprints and Vetaphone—recently made a donation of $5,000 to the Illinois State University Department of Technology.
 The donation is meant to increase the growth of the industry’s future workforce and technology, as well as support this group of students as they compete in the Phoenix Challenge.

 OMET’s Future of Flexo Initiative aims to ensure students receive exposure to the technologies and skills employees use in the flexographic field.
 These funds in particular will assist students in participating in unique opportunities outside of the classroom to further develop their skill sets in the package printing industry, said Adam Burke, instructional assistant professor at Illinois State University.
 In addition, the funds provide support for the purchase of equipment and supplies necessary to experiment with various innovations in flexographic printing.